aws-samples/serverless-patterns/lambda-esm-msk-filters-sam/README.md

 ```

+Navigate to the CloudWatch log group for each of the lambda functions to validate which events appear in the logs, and which ones are missing.
+The ones that are missing were filtered out by the ESM filter that was applied to the function.

 # Results

-The below table captures the results from the about testing.
+The below table captures the results from the above testing.

 * Y - Message logged in CloudWatch logs.
 Event was passed by the Lambda resouce to the function as the filter criteria was met.
 * N - Message not logged in CloudWatch logs.
 Event was filtered out by the Lambda resouce and event was discarded as the filter criteria was not met.